Elgar in Performance

 Criteria for Funding of the Elgar Society’s “Elgar in Performance” Scheme

 The Elgar Society has many calls upon its finances.
-These come in various forms, some of which are regular annual outgoings, for example the subvention to the Birthplace and the provision of the Society’s News and Journal.
+These come in various forms, some of which are regular annual outgoings, for example the provision of the Society’s News and Journal.
 Others are the result of suggestions and ideas that are brought through the membership or from outside individuals and organisations.

 However, the main regular calls on its finances beyond these are the Elgar in Performance Scheme and the Other Projects fund.
 For the criteria for the Other Projects scheme, please download the Other Projects application form .
 Elgar in Performance is a scheme set up to satisfy one of the Society’s agreed objectives of increasing access to the Elgar oeuvre.
 It exists to give support in cash and/or kind to enable live performances of Elgar’s works that we feel are particularly either unjustly neglected or require forces that may deter performing societies.
 Supported performances usually include choral works, because of their size.